 #4 Stroll through Piazza Napoleone

 Marking the heart of Lucca, Piazza Napoleone – or Piazza Grande – is the main square in the town center.
-Strolling through the spacious, tree-shaded square is one of the Lucca, Italy Best Things To Do.
-The massive Palazzo Ducale marks the entire western side of the square.
+Strolling through the spacious, tree-shaded space is one of the Lucca, Italy best things to do!

+The massive Palazzo Ducale lines the entire western side of the square.
 At the center is a statue of Maria Luisa di Borbone, Duchess of Lucca, who reigned from 1815 until 1824.
-During the summer months, visitors can ride the popular carousel (which is replaced with an ice-skating rink in the wintertime).

 #5 Attend an Exhibition at Palazzo Ducale di Lucca

-Standing on the site of the former Fortezza Augusta (which covered one-fifth of the entire town at the time), Palazzo Ducale features a rather simple façade.
 It actually conceals an elegant interior and quaint courtyards adorned with statues.
-Events at the palace take place throughout the year, so be sure to check what’s on during your visit.
+Events take place here throughout the year, so be sure to check what’s on during your visit.

 #6 Seek Out the St. Martin Cathedral